micmejia/bible-dump/NKJV/Jeremiah/Jer 31.md

 "Then shall the virgin rejoice in the dance, And the young men and the old, together; For I will turn their mourning to joy, Will comfort them, And make them rejoice rather than sorrow.

 ###### 14
-I will [^d]satiate the soul of the priests with abundance, And My people shall be satisfied with My goodness, says the Lord." ## Mercy on Ephraim
+I will satiate the soul of the priests with abundance, And My people shall be satisfied with My goodness, says the Lord." ## Mercy on Ephraim

 ###### 15
 Thus says the Lord: "A voice was heard in Ramah, Lamentation _and_ bitter weeping, Rachel weeping for her children, Refusing to be comforted for her children, Because they _are_ no more."